lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

 ## Data

-## Source Data
+### Source Data

 Source raw data were downloaded from [here](https://data.ca.gov/dataset/surface-water-aquatic-organism-tissue-sample-results)

-For this project, I used five years of tissue data in order to gain a more comprehensive pattern
+For this project, I used five years of tissue data in order to gain a more comprehensive pattern, pulling from 2020-2024.
+This data set provides results of tissue from organisms found in surface waters.
+The data are of tissue from individual organisms and of composite samples where tissue samples from multiple organisms are combined and then analyzed.
+Both the individual samples and the composite sample results may be given so for individual samples, there will be a row for the individual sample and a row for the composite where the number per composite is one.

-## Data Preprocessing
+### Data Preprocessing

-## Code structure
+### Code structure
-Explain the code structure and how it is organized, including any significant files and their purposes.
-This will help others understand how to navigate your project and find specific components.

-Here is the basic suggested skeleton for your data science repo (you can structure your repository as needed ):
+Dataframe needed to run the final modeling is [here](Repo folder containing data processing scripts/notebooks)

 ├── data
 │   ├── data1.csv